 Perinatology.com.
 Intrapartum Fetal Heart Rate Monitoring

-Gradual decrease in FHR with onset of deceleration to nadir ≥30 seconds.
-Onset of the deceleration occurs after the beginning of the contraction, and the nadir of the (deceleration) occurs after the peak of the contraction.
+A gradual decrease in FHR with the onset of deceleration to nadir ≥30 seconds.
+The onset of the deceleration occurs after the beginning of the contraction, and the nadir of the (deceleration) occurs after the peak of the contraction.

-Gradual decrease in FHR with onset of deceleration to nadir ≥30 seconds.
+The gradual decrease in FHR with the onset of deceleration to nadir ≥30 seconds.
 The nadir (lowest point) occurs with the peak of a contraction.

 - Was the Fetal Heart Rate interpreted correctly?